aleshaleksey/fansys23/08-spell-list.md

 |Limitation|Fails if the caster and answer to the question are hermetically separated|-2
 |Save|-|

-**Description**: The caster attempts to ascertain the location (and rough time, if it was there during the casting of the spell but is no there when the casting ends) of an object, feature or entity described by the caster, by asking low level wind spirits.
-The spirits will seek out he nearest example of the thing that meets the specification.
+**Description**: The caster attempts to ascertain the location (and rough time, if it was there during the casting of the spell but is no longer present when the casting ends) of an object, feature or entity described by the caster, by asking low level wind spirits.
+The spirits will seek out the nearest example of the thing that meets the specification.

 **Special**: The low level spirits answer truthfully and faithfully, but are limited to 3 physically discernable criteria in the description and do not understand many human concepts (eg belonging, names, age).
 Eg *"A half-elf woman in a red cloak"*, or *"an elvish woman around who the word 'Illusi' is spoken"* are valid, but *"A half-elf woman by the name of 'Illusi'"* or *"My favourite backpack"* are not.

 If more than 3 criteria are chosen the lesser spirits will latch on to any three and ignore the rest.

-Other users of air magic can use "knowledge:arcana" to recognise that the spell is being cast in the area and use "summon wind sprite" at a higher level to hide their location without breaking the casting.\
+Other users of air magic can use "knowledge:arcana" to recognise that the spell is being cast in the area and use "summon wind sprite" at a higher level to hide their location without breaking the casting.

 **Upcast:** For every extra MP die the range of the spell increases by 120ft.
 When cast globally, this is an extra mile per 2MP dice.
 Likewise, for each extra MP die the spirits will yield an additional piece of information out of the following options:
-- Last know heading of the nearest entity that fits the description, if in range of the spell.
+- Last known heading of the nearest entity that fits the description, if in range of the spell.
 - Last known activity of the nearest entity that fits the description, if in range of the spell.
 - Location of all entities that that fit the description (other answers still apply only to the nearest entity).
 - The spirits' attitude towards the entity: